vighneshiyer/vighneshiyer.com/content/research/events/2025_10-tensorwave/index.md

     "scalar_lm_overview.jpg",
 ], popout=false) }}

-This was followed by a few slides discussing the high-level APIs provided by ScalarLM and support for Kubernetes deployments on TensorWave.
+This was followed by a few slides discussing support for Kubernetes deployments on TensorWave and the high-level APIs provided by ScalarLM.
 Sure.
 Nice.
 But I could have just found this on the [ScalarLM website](https://www.scalarlm.com/architecture/)[^2].